-The mean retrieved vortex center and R{30} are computed from the retrievals performed within each set of analysis domains.
-The latter parameter is intended to provide a useful estimate of the radius of damaging winds in the tornado.
-Mean retrieved values of R and V_T (as well as the remaining model parameters) are also calculated, but the tornado was not sufficiently resolved in these experiments for these estimates to be reliable.
-Since multiple tornado-like vortices may exist within a single set of analysis domains, the technique is designed such that retrieved vortices passing the detection criteria which are located > 1 km from the remaining detections have their characteristics calculated separately.
+(as well as the remaining model parameters) are also calculated, but the tornado was not sufficiently resolved in these experiments for these estimates to be reliable.
+Since multiple tornado-like vortices may exist within a single set of analysis domains, the technique is designed such that retrieved vortices passing the detection criteria that are located >1 km from the remaining detections have their characteristics calculated separately.
 In the experiments presented herein, the technique correctly identifies a single tornado.

-7.5.
+e.
 Results

-The technique successfully detected the tornado during all five observational periods (Table 4), which together spanned most of the tornado's lifetime.
-The mean distance between the vortex centers retrieved during each observational period (excluding the last period, during which only one detection was made) ranged from 57 m to 201 m, indicating that the technique was not unduly sensitive to errors in the first guess vortex center.
+The technique successfully detected the tornado during all five observational periods (Table 2), which together spanned most of the tornado's lifetime.
+The mean distance between the vortex centers retrieved during each observational period (excluding the last period, during which only one detection was made) ranged from 57 to 201 m, indicating that the technique was not unduly sensitive to errors in the first-guess vortex center.

-Though direct comparison of the mean retrieved vortex centers and R30 values to the observed damage path is hindered by several issues, most notably that the analysis domains in these experiments are ~ 100-220 m above the ground, the results are nevertheless encouraging.
-The mean retrieved vortex centers are all verv nearly collocated with the observed tornado damage path (Figure 10).
-The mean retrieved R{30} for each of the experiments are (in chronological order) 248 m, 296 m, 318 m, 265 m and 307 m, consistent with the observed maximum damage path width of ~ 650 m.
+Though direct comparison of the mean retrieved vortex centers and R{30} values to the observed damage path is hindered by several issues, most notably that the analysis domains in these experiments are ~100-220 m above the ground, the results are nevertheless encouraging.
+The mean retrieved vortex centers are all very nearly collocated with the observed tornado damage path (Fig. 13).
+The mean retrieved R{30} for each of the experiments are (in chronological order) 248, 296, 318, 265, and 307 m, consistent with the observed maximum damage path width of ~650 m.
 The trend of R{30} is similar to that of the damage path during the first four observational periods, while the fifth estimate is too large.

-In order to assess how well the low-order model was able to reproduce the complexity of the input radial velocity fields, the mean retrieved wind field was compared to the observed wind field within the central analysis domain in each experiment.
-A representative comparison (experiment # 3) is shown in Figure 11.
-Naturally, the low-order model is unable to completely recover the intricate structure of the near-tornado radial wind field.
+To assess how well the low-order model was able to reproduce the complexity of the input radial velocity fields, the mean retrieved wind field was compared to the observed wind field within the central analysis domain in each experiment.
+A representative comparison (experiment 3) is shown in Fig. 14.
+Naturally, the loworder model is unable to completely recover the intricate structure of the near-tornado radial wind field.
 However, the retrieved wind field does reasonably capture the primary structure of the tornado, at least on the scale of the observational data.